-The clocks are going to spring forward on Sunday March 25th (signalling Spring’s official arrival) so I wanted to give you some realistic help on how best to manage this change for toddlers and young children:
+The clocks are going to spring forward on Sunday March 28th 2021 (signalling Spring’s official arrival).
+Known as daylight saving time, daylight time and summer time, it is the practice of advancing clocks during warmer months so that darkness falls at a later clock time.
+I wanted to give you some realistic help on how best to manage this change for toddlers and young children:

 Having completed both a BSc (University of Manchester) and MSc (London School of Economics) in Psychology, Emilie worked for eight years in Human Resources, with a particular focus on Occupational Psychology.
 Following the birth of her children (3 boys aged 8, 6 and 4), Emilie became very interested in the domain of children’s sleep and the psychology surrounding this.
 She qualified in 2011 as a certified children’s sleep consultant in order to practice formally in this field and is a member of the British Sleep Society and the International Association for Sleep Consultants.
 Additionally, she has travelled extensively with her children and can give advice on jet lag and how best to cope with schedule changes.